flancian/garden/Collective Tools.md

 [[Webarchitects]] is the source of a lot of ansible recipes they use, in particular [[Chris]] is the expert.
 Chris seems keen on also contributing to this sharing effort.

-Running ~10 Nextcloud instances, VPS and Ansible based.
+Running ~10 Nextcloud instances, VPS and Ansible based plus a few Discourse and Mattermost.